-- 1. Act on improving housing security by increasing investment and availability of housing options for people with disability across public, community, social and private dwellings. - 2.
-Invest and implement the Australian Government's National Housing and Homelessness Plan and develop specific strategies co-designed with people who have a disability. - 3.
+- 1. Act on improving housing security by increasing investment and availability of housing options for people with disability across public, community and private dwellings. - 2.
+Introduce specific strategies to the Australian Government's National Housing and Homeless Plan to improve housing outcomes for people with disability. - 3.
 Implement a National Housing Strategy for People with Disability in consultation with people with disability, key housing and disability sector stakeholders and a National Housing Planning Council that includes representation of people with disability. - 4.
 Through the Housing Australia Future Fund, deliver a targeted strategy and investment around affordable and accessible housing for people with disability as a priority cohort. - 5.
 Expand participation in the Commonwealth Help to Buy Scheme and consider a national Pathways Shared Equity loan scheme, like Queensland's, to help more people with a disability own their homes. - 6.
 Provide incentives for owners of private rentals to offer more accessible housing. - 7.
 With the lack of any specific program that focuses on rental affordability, develop and invest in a new scheme to increase the supply of new and affordable rental dwellings by providing financial incentives. - 8.
 Lead all states and territories to adopt the Livable Housing Design in the National Construction Code (NCC) to ensure all housing stock is accessible in Australia.

-Safe and accessible transport
+Inclusive and accessible transport